-2020 Ends with Capital Credits Returned to WWVREMC Members
+2022 Year Ends with Capital Credits Returned to WWVREMC Members

 About Capital Credits

 While investor-owned utilities return a portion of any profits back to their investors, electric co-ops operate on a not-for-profit basis.
-So instead of returning profits, known as margins, to investors who might not live in the same region or even the same state as you do, we periodically retire capital credits (also called patronage capital or equity capital) based on how much you paid the co-op for electricity during a specified time period.
+So, instead of returning profits, known as margins, to investors who might not live in the same region or even the same state as you do, we periodically retire capital credits (also called patronage capital or equity capital) based on how much you paid the co-op for electricity during a specified time period.